 Dyslexia and ADHD can occur together, or separately.
 Often, one can mask the other.
 ADHD can be primarily inattentive, primarily hyperactive, or a combined type.
 This neurological difference is caused by chemical imbalance in the processing centers of the brain.
 Symptoms include:

 Don't miss work or school.
 Schedule testing for Saturday morning when students are available and not burdened with academic work.
 Follow up reporting session scheduled for after work.
-We work with you to make the process painless.
+We work with you to make the process painless and affordable.